Kartikpatkar/SLDS-icons-kit-salesforce/CONTRIBUTING.md

 Open an issue or reach out via the GitHub Discussions tab (coming soon).

-Thanks for contributing to ApexGenie! 🌟
+Thanks for contributing to Icon Kit! 🌟